AdityaSalunkhe21/deepstack_candleauction/README.md

   • If your bid is outbid, you can withdraw your Ether by calling the `withdraw` function.

  4. End the Auction:
-  • After the bidding time has passed, click the "auctionEnd" button to end the auction and transfer the highest bid to the auctioneer.
+  • After the bidding time has passed, click the `auctionEnd` button to end the auction and transfer the highest bid to the auctioneer.

  ### Note
   • To imitate the mechanism of a candle auction `randomEndTime` is defined which is calculated using block number and difficulty.